DouweHorsthuis/NeuroBS_presenation_experiment_logfile_bdf_to_RT/README.md

 new_cond_type = {'cond1' 'cond1' 'cond1' 'cond2' 'cond2' 'cond2' 'cond2'}; %these will be the new names of the bins, to make it more clear.
 condition_type = {'cond1' 'cond2'}; %how ever many conditions you want to plot can be assigned here
 ```
 What is different here is that you have to set thing for your binlist.
 The way to figure out what to input is to first make your own binlist.
-Your binlist is a normal .txt file with a very specific [structure]()
+Your binlist is a normal .txt file with a very specific [structure](https://github.com/DouweHorsthuis/NeuroBS_presenation_experiment_logfile_bdf_to_RT/blob/main/images/binlist.png)
+See the example binlist in the tools folder.
+For more help check this [tutorial](https://github.com/lucklab/erplab/wiki/ERP-Bin-Operations).
+Once you defined that you need to run the script until line 51.
+You can now open the following structure EEG.event.
+Here you should be able to find all the cond_type variables that you want to include.

 <!-- LICENSE -->
 ## License